 OpenPhone, on the other hand, is touted by customers for being easy to set up and use.
 OpenPhone customers talk about how the UI is clean, simple, and informative.
 Customers also talk about how OpenPhone meets their business needs better than Nextiva because of its built-in call recording features, ease of transferring calls, and quality customer support.

 Above all, Nextiva isn’t built for small businesses; it’s built for larger enterprises.
 OpenPhone caters to smaller companies that need a solution that will meet their needs now and as they continue to grow.

 Try out the best Nextiva competitor: OpenPhone

-OpenPhone lets you also easily streamline your communication through auto-replies, snippets, and even internal threads to collaborate internally with your team on any conversation.
+OpenPhone lets you also easily streamline your communication through auto-replies, snippets, group calling, shared numbers and calls, tag filtering, integrations, and internal threads to collaborate with your team on any conversation.
 OpenPhone was built for modern teams and is constantly releasing innovative updates to help users reach their organizational goals.